 If the leaks are on the return ducts, it draws unfiltered air that lowers your indoor air quality, especially the smog here in Boulder, CO.
 If ignored, this could lead to illnesses such as allergies and asthma.
 However, with regular inspections and maintenance, indoor air quality problems are easier to avoid.

 A neglected HVAC system is far more likely to experience frequent issues and all-out failures that can be costly to repair.
 Your equipment will accumulate dust and debris on critical components such as the evaporator coil and air filters.
 For instance, if there is dust on the filters, the system often experiences reduced airflow, which forces it to work harder than it should.

 Additionally, HVAC systems that are still under warranty require maintenance documentation from a professional contractor to validate a claim.
 For this reason, you need to have a maintenance plan just in case a problem arises.

-For more information about our planned maintenance options, contact Vectra Mechanical Residential and Commercial HVAC.
+For more information about our planned maintenance options, contact Vectra Mechanical HVAC, Electrical and Plumbing.
 Our team of experts can help you avoid numerous issues that could disrupt your day-to-day activities.

 Image provided by iStock